University Council Meeting Minutes - Wednesday, April 23, 2025

 2. Approval of Minutes of February 26, 2025 - James McMahon, University Council Chair

-• A motion to lead the approval of the minutes - Darlene Baker
+• A motion to approve the minutes: Darlene Baker

 • All in favor